R143 (New York City Subway car): Description and features

 The R143s are numbered 8101–8312.
 The 212 cars were expected to provide enough service for years, but the fast growth of the Williamsburg neighborhood overloaded the L by mid-2006, which resulted in some R160s being placed on the route.

 The R143s are the first 60 ft B Division cars built for the New York City Subway system since the R42 from 1969, the first NTT model for the B Division, and the first automated fleet in the subway system.
 They are currently based at East New York Yard and assigned to the L, but also run on the J/Z. The R143s are very similar to the R160s and R179s, but while the R143s can run with the R160s, both types cannot run with the R179s due to electrical incompatibilities between them.

 Like the R142s, R142As, and R188s, the R143s feature electronic strip maps.
 Originally, they only depicted stops on the L, but since 2020, they were retrofitted to include the J/Z. These newer installations depict the L and J/Z routes using two separate maps side-by-side, using the same 63-light console.

 Unlike the rest of the NTT fleet at the time, the R143s are equipped with interior LED screens, which take the place of the MTA Arts for Transit cards that are usually located there.
 These screens can display advertisements, public safety announcements, and other information.
-Several cars of the NTT fleet were similarly retrofitted with LCD screens after they were delivered, and all subsequent orders are built with these screens.
-However, the LCD screens have the capability to display multiple colors instead of only red, orange, and green.
+Several cars of the NTT fleet were similarly retrofitted with interior LCD screens (behind the electronic signs on the sides of the trains).